-If you are a duly appointed proxyholder click "I have a login" and then enter the username that was provided to you by Computershare after the voting deadline passed and "corby2021" (case sensitive) as the password.
+If you are a duly appointed proxyholder click "Shareholder" and then enter the control number that was provided to you by Computershare after the voting deadline passed.
 In order to be a duly appointed proxyholder the proxyholder must be registered as described in "Appointment of a Third Party as Proxy" above.